ropensci/arkdb/cran-comments.md

 Dear CRAN maintainers,

 We are pleased to submit the initial release of arkdb for CRAN.
+This submission ensures that vignettes, tests, and examples only write to temporary directory, and directory must always be specified explicitly by the user.

 ## Test environments